ebrown-cs3280-sum-19/CourseInformation/README.md

 ## Instructor ##

 My name is Ethan Brown.
-I'm a Weber State Alumni and a Site Reliability Engineer at Adobe.
+I'm a Weber State Alumni and a Software Engineer at local startup called TaxBit.
+I have experience working for big companies like Adobe and 3M as well.
 You can connect with me on linkedIn at [linkedin.com/in/ethan-brown-dev](https://www.linkedin.com/in/ethan-brown-dev/).

 Even though I've done a lot of C#, I mostly work with python and bash in my day-to-day work.
 This just means I will need you all to call me out as I miss those semi-colons and curly braces during demos.
-Tha being said, of all the languages I've used I'll say that C# is a close second behind python for me.

 ![Python Dev](python-java.png "python dev in java")